How do I book?

 Do I need to pre-book activities?

 Many, if not all, of our activities can be booked once you are at the resort.
 This is inclusive of; snorkelling, fishing, waterfall hikes, cooking classes, coconut demonstrations, village visits, pearl farm tours, moonlight snorkelling and Salt Lake kayaking.
 If there is something that is especially important to you, please let us know in advance.
+Please check our experiences page for more information and pricing.

 Do I need to pre-book diving?